 Celestine J. Holman Olive

-Celestine “Cella” Olive was ordained a deaconess in 1991.
+Celestine “Cella” Olive has attended our denomination since the age of six and is originally from Houston, TX where she began attending.
+She moved to Pasadena after graduating high school and was ordained a deaconess in 1991.
 Over the many years of her membership she has served on the Pastoral Advisory Council for three pastors, and for seven of those years served as Church Treasurer.
 She was ordained an elder in 2007 and commissioned as an Assistant Pastor in New Hope Christian Fellowship in Eagle Rock, CA, where she served until April of 2018.
 Cella has enjoyed being involved in music most of her life, having studied piano and voice with both private and university instructors.
-She served as the Director of Music and Worship Arts Ministry at New Hope and conducted the New Hope Praise Choir for 18 years.
+She served as the Director of Music and Worship Arts Ministry at New Hope and conducted the New Hope Praise Choir and Children’s and Teen Choruses for 18 years, and was also the Women’s Ministry Director.
 Celestine began working for GCI full-time in various capacities in 1996.
 She retired from the Accounting Department in April 2018.
-She and her husband relocated upon retirement to the Lancaster, CA, area where they currently attend and serve in the GCI Desert Oasis Community
+She and her husband have two sons, a daughter-in-law, and three grandsons.
+They relocated upon retirement to the Lancaster, CA, area where they currently attend and serve on the Pastoral Team in the GCI Lancaster congregation.

 Heber Ticas has served the local church and the greater body in multiple ways.
 He has served in youth ministry, worship ministry, as an assistant pastor, and as a senior pastor.
 He was ordained in 1999 and has since served his local congregation in Sun Valley, CA, in the role of senior pastor.
 Since joining GCI in 2003, Heber has served the church with passion and dedication.
 Although he is a pastor at heart, he is passionate for the multiplication of new churches and for the revitalization of existing churches.
 He has been a church planter and has participated in starting and revitalizing several churches.
 Heber longs to see abundant and healthy church multiplication take place in GCI.
 With his passion and experience in church multiplication, Heber has served GCI-USA as the National Coordinator for Church Multiplication and he is currently serving as the Superintendent of Latin America.